technerdlove/database-administration/Indexes-and-Query-Optimization.md

-# Here I
+# Here I accomplish the following to for indexes and query optimizaton:
-1.
+* Creation of indexes
+* Execution plan and statistics
+* Forced index query
+* Running Tuning advisor

+## Steps to complete:
-2. Run the query with the actual execution plan and the statistics.
+1. Run the query with the actual execution plan and the statistics.
-3. Add indexes to the underlying tables on key terms
+2. Add indexes to the underlying tables on key terms
-4. Run after each change to compare the results
+3. Run after each change to compare the results

 ## Query to optimize:
 ```select [EmployeeLastName]